tao200ok/expresso/README.md

 Expresso is an internal system management tool for a coffee shop.
 It can also be adapted for businesses with similar structures.

-Use this documentation to test and play with this API on your local machine.
+Use this documentation to test and play with the API on your local machine.

 ## **Set it up**